Ruth N. Sandberg, Ph.D.

 Program: Jewish Studies (Graduate), Jewish Studies (Undergraduate), Jewish Christian Studies

-Dr. Sandberg received her BA in Classical Greek and History of Religion from Bryn Mawr College; Rabbinical Ordination from the Reconstructionist Rabbinical College; and a Ph.D. in Post-Biblical Hebrew Literature from the University of Pennsylvania.
+Dr. Sandberg received her BA in Classical Greek and History of Religion from Bryn Mawr College; Rabbinical Ordination from the Reconstructionist Rabbinical College; and a Ph.D. in Post-Biblical Hebrew Literature, specializing in Rabbinics, from the University of Pennsylvania.

-Dr. Sandberg’s areas of special research include: the study of early Tannaitic midrash; classical Rabbinic theology; the relationship between Rabbinic Judaism and early Christianity; and the process of Jewish law.
-Dr. Sandberg is the author of two books: Rabbinic Views of Qohelet (Mellen Biblical Press, 1999 Mellen Press) and Development and Discontinuity in Jewish Law (University Press of America, 2002 University Press)
+Dr. Sandberg’s areas of special interest include: the relationship between Rabbinic Judaism and early Christianity; Jewish-Christian relations; early Rabbinic midrash; classical Rabbinic theology; and the process of Jewish law.
+Dr. Sandberg is the author of two books: Rabbinic Views of Qohelet (Mellen Biblical Press, 1999) and Development and Discontinuity in Jewish Law (University Press of America 2002).
+She has also contributed a chapter to The Words of the Wise Are Like Goads: Engaging Qoheleth in the 21st Century (2013).

 Dr. Sandberg is married and has one daughter, Yonah.